* Travel industry on high alert

 By Anneli Palmen, Ilona Wissenbach and Benoit Van Overstraeten

-FRANKFURT/PARIS, Jan 27 (Reuters) - Some tour operators in Europe are cancelling trips to China and offering customers refunds for bookings as concerns grow about the spread of the new flu-like virus, triggering a rout in major travel and airline stocks.
+FRANKFURT/PARIS, Jan 27 (Reuters) - Some tour operators in Europe are cancelling trips to China and offering customers refunds for bookings to the country as concerns grow about the spread of the new flu-like virus that has killed 81 people and infected more than 2,740.

 Customers with a reservation leaving before May 31 can rebook or cancel their visit, it said.

 Also in Germany, travel company DER Touristik will refund or change bookings for trips to China up to the end of March, it said in an email.
 At the moment, it has about 100 customers in China.

 The body representing France's tour operators, SETO, has recommended members suspend tours to China until at least Feb.
 21 and offer customers the option of changing their booking.